846468230/FedACK/README.md

 The train.py is used for pre-traing cross-lingual module.

 As for the processed data please contact us [email](mailto:dao@mail.ustc.edu.cn) and attach the information about your organization and the purpose of the data.
-The download data contains a datas directory containing processed data files, and a train_gpu3_warmup8000_latent256_kl800000_split1.0 directory contains a pre-trained cross-lingual model.
+The download data contains a datas directory containing processed data files, and a train_gpu3_warmup8000_latent256_kl800000_split1.0 directory contains our pre-trained cross-lingual model.

 # Model
 ![Model Structure](model.png)